 Politics also largely takes place outside the state, in the realm of society and at the level of individuals (Chapter 3).
 Particularly important in this sphere are issues of identity and their political salience.
 And, of course, it is not possible to speak of identity in Africa without discussing ethnicity.
 Here too, however, the gap between prejudice and scholarship is wide.
 Africans are nearly universally seen (including by many Africans themselves) as privileging ethnic (or "tribal") identity over other forms of collective characteristics.
 Many problems, from corruption to conflict, tend to be attributed to ethnic polarization.
 The reality is formidably more complex.
 Yet there is no denying that ethnicity, in all its ambiguity, lies center-stage in African politics.
 We take great effort to discuss it in depth and nuance, highlighting both its relevance and its propensity to offer misleading explanations.
-We explore the different ways to conceptualize ethnic identity, from primordial ties of blood to coalitions based on political expediency; look at the connection between ethnic and national identity, including the more recent development of political discourses of autochthony that link ethnicity with soil; and discuss the tendency of many regimes to repress, and of others to accommodate, ethnic identity.
-In each case we look at the explanatory power of different approaches to make sense of actual empirical conditions in Africa, from peaceful cohabitation to genocide.
+We explore the different ways to conceptualize ethnic identity, from primordial ties of blood to coalitions based on political expediency; look at the connection between ethnic and national identity, including the more recent development of political discourses of autochthony that link ethnicity with place; and discuss the tendency of many regimes to repress, and of others to accommodate, ethnic identity.
+In each case we look at the explanatory power of different approaches to make sense of actual and highly varied empirical conditions in Africa, from peaceful cohabitation to genocide.

 Yet for all the attention it receives, ethnicity is far from being the only dimension of collective action or social cleavage in Africa.
-For one, religion has gained much momentum as a political force across the continent (as elsewhere).
+For one, religion has gained much momentum as a political force across the continent, as elsewhere.
 Christian faiths, particularly of the Pentecostal type, have made great inroads and manifested a new political assertiveness.
 African Islam too, while not gaining as many new converts as the Christian faiths, has been in ebullition, partly caught between worldwide trends and homegrown practices.
 In addition, despite the penetration of world religions on the continent, spiritual and religious beliefs that are specifically African have continued to thrive and occasionally show deep political significance.
 In this respect, the practice of witchcraft merits our attention.

-Social class, although it might no longer be the most popular mode of political analysis and rarely manifests itself in obvious ways in African politics, nevertheless remains a significant dimension of collective action on the continent.
-Yet because of the historical weakness of many African economies, classes often need to be conceptualized in different ways than they might be elsewhere in order to yield analytical mileage.
+Social class has long been a traditional mode of analysis for Western social science, yet it rarely manifests itself in the expected ways in African politics.
+Because of the historical weakness of many African economies, classes often need to be conceptualized in different ways than they might be elsewhere in order to yield analytical mileage.
 We discuss class theories of African politics and suggest ways in which they can help explain some empirical patterns.
-We also focus on gender.
+We also focus on gender as an identity category and a mode of analysis.
 In Africa as in other regions, gender differences and inequalities based on sex matter a great deal.
 In many dimensions of life, African women are at a significant material disadvantage compared to men.
 We discuss this and the ways in which African women organize and seek political representation.